akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

 # Exercise 2: Deploy an Azure Virtual Machine Scale Set
 Duration: 45 Minutes

 A VM scale set (VMSS) is a way to deploy several similar VMs with a single command – you can use a scale set to deploy between 0 to 1000 VMs.
 Scale sets have built-in high availability and integrate with Azure auto-scale.
-In last exercise, we used the **Azure Portal** to create a VM, so let's use the Azure CLI and ARM Template to deploy a VMSS and an app to it.
+In the last exercise, we used the **Azure Portal** to create a VM, so let's use the Azure CLI and ARM Template to deploy a VMSS and an app to it.

 ### 2.1 Create a VM Scale Set
 In this exercise, You'll be creating a **Virtual Machine Scale Set** using the Azure Cloud Shell and ARM templates.
 Let's get started.

-1.Select the **Cloud Shell** icon from the upper right corner of the Azure Portal.
+1. Select the **Cloud Shell** icon from the upper right corner of the Azure Portal.

    ![](images/azureclisign.png)